ms/buildtogether.tech/using-git/index.md

 ## Using Git Together

 Version control really comes into its own when we are working with other people.
-Portals like [GitHub][github], [GitLab][gitlab], and [Bitbucket][bitbucket] are
-all designed to support this, and they all provide other tools for managing and reviewing shared information.
+Portals like GitHub, GitLab, and Bitbucket are all designed to support this, and they all provide other tools for managing and reviewing shared information.
 This chapter looks at how to use those tools so that <span x="process"></span>'s discussion of software development processes will make more sense.

 People can share work through a Git repository in one of two ways: